What's up Doc?

 Chuck Jones went on to explain that the demeanor of Bugs when delivering the line was adapted from Clark Gable's performance in It Happened One Night.
 In that film, Gable's character leans against a fence eating carrots and gives instructions with his mouth full to Claudette Colbert's character.
 The scene was well-known to audiences at the time who would have been well aware that Bugs was spoofing Clark Gable.

-The line has outlived Bugs Bunny and is now commonly used worldwide as a jokey alternative to the straightforward query 'what's up?', i.e. 'what's going on?'.
+The line has outlived Bugs Bunny and is now commonly used worldwide as a jokey alternative to the straightforward query 'what's up?', that is, 'what's going on?'.